J. E. Preston Muddock: Works

-Most of Muddock's stories featured his continuing character Dick Donovan, the Glasgow Detective, named for one of the 18th Century Bow Street Runners.
+Most of Muddock's stories featured his continuing character Dick Donovan, the Glasgow Detective, named for one of the 18th-century Bow Street Runners.
 The character was so popular that later stories were published under this pen name.
 Muddock also wrote true crime stories, horror, and 37 novels, most as "Dick Donovan".
 His non-fiction included four history books, seven guidebooks for areas in the Alps and his autobiography.
 His stories were used by The Strand Magazine in months when there were no Sherlock Holmes stories available.

 Muddock's detective stories differ from the psychological investigation of character in modern detective fiction, and they are described as having sensational plots but little character development.
-Atmospheric details of the setting were minimal, perhaps to ensure acceptance in both the U.K. and the U. S. markets.
+Atmospheric details of the setting were minimal, perhaps to ensure acceptance in both the UK and the US markets.
 Deduction and logical thought in the "Donovan" stories are of significantly less importance than in the nearly contemporary Sherlock Holmes stories.